Theatre Program Application Process

 - To be eligible for a Theatre scholarship.

-- To receive a recommendation from the Theatre Department for acceptance to the University.
+- To receive a recommendation from the Theatre Program for acceptance to the University.

 Preparation for the Acting Emphasis in Theatre Arts